 Why I founded WildFire?

 A little history about me and why I came to US from India.
 I grew up in southern part of India in a big city called Hyderabad.
 Growing up, I always dreamt of having my own company.
 I got interested in it after seeing my Dad run his own company.
-He worked hard to put food on the table.
+He worked very hard as most Dads do.
 He was very passionate in what he did.
 It helped me appreciate the fact that if you love what you do, hard work is just part of what you do and it comes naturally.
 My mom always pushed us (me and my brother) to do our best and to take risks.
 Very important lessons which helps me even today.
 This underscores the fact that how you go about your business in front of your kids helps mold them.
 Kids learn a lot from their parents’ actions.

 When I was in school, I was always top in my class in academics.
 It helped me build my confidence.
 I soon realized that being top in your class is just relative.
 When I moved to high school, there were other smart folks in the class and I was lagging behind them.
 It did not bother me as I was always confident that this will not matter as I pursue my dream of owning and running my own company.
 I am thankful to my mom for instilling confidence in us.

 I was very active growing up.
 Played Cricket (c’mon you should know what Cricket is) and soccer at school.
 It helped me stay fit all through my life as I understood the importance of being fit and loved being fit.